-If FEMA determines the need to perform a PCA, but prior to FEMA determining the need for a DIR, continue to serve as the NRC’s primary point of contact for communication and coordination with FEMA via the RAC (s) on the status of offsite EP capabilities, which includes:
+If FEMA determines the need to perform a PCA, but prior to FEMA determining the need for a DIR, continue to serve as the NRC’s primary point of contact for communication and coordination with FEMA via the RAC chair(s) on the status of offsite EP capabilities, which includes:

-Keep NRC Headquarters, via the RLB Chief, management and (if activated) the periodically apprised of the status of FEMA’s assessment activities.
+Keep NRC Headquarters, via the RLB Chief, regional management, and (if activated) the agency’s incident response program periodically apprised of the status of FEMA’s assessment activities.

-Maintain frequent contact with respective FEMA RAC , or designated FEMA regional point of contact as appropriate, to support FEMA’s assessment of offsite infrastructure and response capabilities and provide status to FEMA of licensee’s proposed plans for continued operation or reactor restart activities, and any other licensee-related input that may have a bearing on FEMA’s determination as to whether a DIR is warranted.
+Maintain frequent contact with respective FEMA RAC chair, or designated FEMA regional point of contact as appropriate, to support FEMA’s assessment of offsite infrastructure and response capabilities and provide status to FEMA of licensee’s proposed plans for continued operation or reactor restart activities, and any other licensee-related input that may have a bearing on FEMA’s determination as to whether a DIR is warranted.

-Promptly advise the RLB Chief and management of FEMA’s PCA results and any recommendation to FEMA Headquarters by the cognizant FEMA on whether or not to conduct a DIR.
+Promptly advise the RLB Chief and regional management of FEMA’s PCA results and any recommendation to FEMA Headquarters by the cognizant FEMA region on whether or not to conduct a DIR.

-When notified by the RLB Chief, or FEMA RAC , of FEMA’s decision to initiate a DIR, perform these steps:
+When notified by the RLB Chief, or FEMA RAC chair, of FEMA’s decision to initiate a DIR, perform these steps:

-Note: The decision to initiate a DIR will be made by the FEMA Director, THD at the recommendation of the FEMA RAC , and should include a verbal and written notification to the Director
+Note: The decision to initiate a DIR will be made by the FEMA Director, THD, at the recommendation of the FEMA RAC chair, and should include a verbal and written notification to the NSIR/DPR Director.

-Participate in the FEMA-led DIR discussions and periodic FEMA status calls with affected State(s), local counties/parishes and Tribal
+Participate in the FEMA-led DIR discussions and periodic FEMA status calls with affected State(s), local counties/parishes, and Tribal governments.

-Determine, through communication with State and local counterparts, the status of roadway access to and from the reactor site and provide this information to and RLB Chief.
+Determine, through communication with State and local counterparts, the status of roadway access to and from the reactor site and provide this information to regional management and RLB Chief.

-Obtain from the or (if activated) information regarding important developments in the onsite recovery, and restart timeline if reactor(s) have been shut down, to support the FEMA-led DIR.
-This information should include the general condition of the licensee’s facility and EP capabilities that may impact offsite response capabilities with a particular focus on the status of the following:
+Obtain from the regional reactor inspection division(s) or NRC incident response program (if activated) information regarding important developments in the onsite recovery, and restart timeline if reactor(s) have been shut down, to support the FEMA-led DIR.
+This information should include the general condition of the licensee’s facility and EP capabilities that may impact offsite response capabilities.
+A brief documented assessment of the following elements should be completed with the support from appropriate regional inspector(s) and provided to the RLB Chief with a particular focus on the status of the following:

-Means of communication between the licensee and the offsite authorities
+Means of communication between the licensee and the offsite authorities.

-Status of licensee’s offsite emergency response facilities
+Status of licensee’s offsite emergency response facilities.

-Status of licensee’s offsite radiological monitoring capabilities
+Status of licensee’s offsite radiological monitoring capabilities.

 Availability of site meteorological parameters required for dose assessment, and

-Status of sirens if maintained by the licensee.
-Integrated Public Alert and Warning System-Wireless Emergency Alert (
+Status of primary and backup alert and notification systems (ANS) (e.g., sirens) if maintained by the licensee.
+If not maintained by the licensee (e.g., Integrated Public Alert and Warning System-Wireless Emergency Alert (IPAWS-WEA), these elements would be assessed by FEMA’s DIR.

-Continue to provide periodic updates to the RLB Chief, management, and the (if activated), on activities associated with FEMA’s review of offsite EP capabilities and infrastructure.
+Continue to provide periodic updates to the RLB Chief, regional management, and the agency’s incident response program (if activated), on activities associated with FEMA’s review of offsite EP capabilities and infrastructure.

-Participate in periodic conference calls in support of NRC Headquarters and activities per IRP-.
+Participate in periodic conference calls in support of NRC Headquarters and regional incident response activities per IRP-204.

-Provide, as appropriate, initial status update information, periodic updates, and final status update on NRC response and licensee restoration and activities to the respective State counterpart(s).
+Provide, as appropriate, initial status update information, periodic updates, and final status update on NRC response and licensee restoration and startup activities to the respective State counterpart(s).

-Assist the NRC Office of Public Affairs (OPA), if requested, with establishing OPA communications with respective counterparts.
+Assist the NRC regional Office of Public Affairs (OPA), if requested, with establishing OPA communications with respective state public information officer counterparts.

-Once informed by the RLB Chief of the FEMA Headquarters’ DIR results, provide this information to senior management.
+Once informed by the RLB Chief of the FEMA Headquarters’ DIR results, provide this information to senior regional management.

-07.02 Chief, Reactor Licensing Branch Division of Preparedness and Response Office of Nuclear Security and Incident Response
+07.02 Chief, Reactor Licensing Branch, Division of Preparedness and Response, Office of Nuclear Security and Incident Response